 SECURE HOUSINGSubmit your housing application, and start packing!
 Once you make your enrollment deposit, you will receive a letter with all of the information you need!

 SUBMIT Certificate of Financial Responsibility (CFR)Certificate of Financial Responsibility (CFR): All accepted applicants who have deposited must submit a CFR to the International Admission Representative, giving evidence of their ability to cover all expenses for each year of study.
 If privately sponsored, the student must document the first year’s assured support on deposit in a bank and parent/sponsor certification.
-Until the CFR is received and approved, a Form I-20 for securing a visa cannot be issued.

 ATTEND ORIENTATIONTake care of official business on campus.
 A weekend event, beginning with campus move-in day for new students.
 NSE is a required orientation program that helps prepare you for your transition to college.